 At the other end of the canal was a developed area with restaurants and shops:

 The bus was only four pounds roundtrip, and it wasn’t too crowded.
 In fact, there was only one family in the upper section with me, and they were American!
-I waited til we got off the bus, then asked where they were from.
-They said Virginia, then the Dad added they were having a trip to London and decided to come out to catch a game.
-Ever seeking self, I said, “I’m writing a book about soccer, and you’re my target audience.”
+I waited until we got off the bus, then asked where they were from.
+They said Virginia, then the dad added they were having a trip to London and decided to come out to catch a game.
+Ever seeking self-confirmation, I said, “I’m writing a book about soccer, and you’re my target audience.”
 He looked at me and said, “I wrote a book about soccer, too.
 Two of them!”

 Well, a couple of questions more and I learned I was talking to Beau Dure, who did indeed write two books about soccer, and was also the soccer editor for USA Today for 10 years.
 What are the odds!?!?
-He did a book called Long-Range Goals, about the early history of MLS, and Enduring Spirit on the Washington DC women’s team.
-We didn’t chat anymore, since he was with his family, but it was a goofy moment, indeed.
+His book, Long-Range Goals, is about the early history of MLS; Enduring Spirit is about the Washington DC women’s team.
+We didn’t chat anymore, since he was with his family, but it was a unique moment, indeed.

-Another tradition of mine, which I now took up, is to walk around the stadium on arrival.
+Another tradition of mine, which I now followed, is to walk around the stadium on arrival.
 I like to see everything and check out the visiting fans, who are usually the most enthusiastic ones.
-Generally, only the real “nutters” will go hundreds of miles to see heir team play, so one of the rules I’ll suggest in the book is “Don’t Sit With the Away Fans Unless You’re One of Them.”
+Generally, only the real “nutters” will go hundreds of miles to see their team play, so one of the rules I’ll suggest in the book is “Don’t Sit With the Away Fans Unless You’re One of Them.”

 In this case they were especially happy because Leicester had already assured themselves of being promoted to the Premier League for next season.
 Reading had even put up a sign to congratulate them, which was a nice gesture.
 Leicester fans already had banners and capes with Premier League and “Promotion Season” on them, so it must have been a mighty happy time for them.

 Reading had one Yank at the time, Danny Williams, who confuses people by being a black man with a German accent.
-Dad was in the Army, and mom is German, and he had (bleached?) blond hair and a semi-mohawk.
+His dad was in the Army, and his mom is German, and he had (bleached?) blond hair and a semi-mohawk.
 He has played for both the German and US national youth teams, and one fan told me he’s a pretty valuable midfielder for them.

 The Madejski Stadium is one of the most sterile I’ve been to.
 There’s naught but parking and a hotel next to it, and the usual food trucks offering the usual crap.
 They do have a little mini “fan zone” where kids can try to win prizes and whatnot.
 I choked down some pretty awful fish and chips and headed for my seat.